Tiling of Hyperbolic Surface by a Single Tile: Single Tile Tiling of Non-orientable Surface

-The non-orientability of the surface means there is at least one twisted pair in the planar diagram.

-In Figure \ref{vertex_twist}, we decorate all the corners and edges by the orientation $\sigma=\pm$.
-It shows how a twisted edge pair induces adjacent corners at two vertices.
-On the left, we split a twisted edge pair $\xar{i}\xar{j}_-$ into $\xar{i}_-\xar{j}_+$ and $\xar{j}_+\xar{i}_-$, and get
+Figure \ref{vertex_twist} shows how a twisted pair of edges are glued together.
+We decorate all the corners and edges by the orientation $\sigma=\pm$ in the picture.
+We split the twisted edge pair $\xar{i}\xar{j}_-$ into ordered pairs $\xar{i}_-\xar{j}_+$ and $\xar{j}_+\xar{i}_-$, and get